What Is Mustard Oil? Benefits, Uses, Types & Safety Explained

 8. Beauty, Wellness & Massage Uses

 Mustard oil is widely used beyond cooking, especially in traditional beauty, wellness & massage uses.
-Its warming properties and rich nutrient profile make it ideal for body massages, promoting blood circulation, relieving muscle pain, and nourishing the skin and hair naturally.
+Its natural warming effect and nutrient-rich profile make it ideal for body care, helping promote blood circulation, relieve muscle tension and pain, and nourishing the skin and hair naturally.

 DIY Mustard Oil Remedies:

-10. Why Is Mustard Oil Banned in the US?
+10. Why Is Mustard Oil Restricted in the US?

 11. Regulatory Status Around the World